 - Bin 152, $$, 152 King St -- For those looking for a good wine bar

 - Minero, $$, 153B E Bay St -- Great for spicy margaritas and tacos with the girls

 - The Gin Joint, $$, 182 E Bay St

 - Bar at Husk, $$, 74 Queen St -- Husk is a must-eat place just as Bar at Husk is a must-drink place

 - Belmond Charleston Place, 205 Meeting Street

 The Belmond Charleston Place is the ultimate place where sophisticated luxury meets Southern charm.
 It was my preferred hotel in Charleston because of the gorgeous hotel amenities and its prime, central location.
-You can read more about my stay here (and even see a behind the scenes video) by going to this post right here!
+You can read more about my stay here by going to this post right here!

 Also try: The Dewberry

 The Boutique Hotel